London Bridge/Borough Market Attack

 The money raised for the UK Solidarity Fund following the 2 June terror attack on London Bridge and Borough Market was channelled to the London Emergencies Trust (LET) to distribute to the victims.

-There are three categories of charitbale payment for those caught up in the attack:
+There are four categories of charitbale payment for those caught up in the attack:

 - Any individual who was hospitalised for between 4-7 days was awarded £10,000